-In compliance with condition 16 of the EA, this EMPr must be included in ALL tender and contract documentation for all phases of the Development.
-It must be noted that this EMPr is relevant and binding not only on the activities associated with the construction of the PV project, but also for all associated infrastructure authorised as part of the EA and any amendments thereto (A copy of the EA is attached in Appendix E - Any amendments to the EA that occur during the lifecycle of the project must be added to Appendix E.
+In compliance with condition 16 of the EA, this EMPr, once approved, must be strictly enforced and included in ALL tender and contract documentation for all phases of the Development.
+It must be noted that this EMPr is relevant and binding not only on the activities associated with the construction of the PV project, but also for all associated infrastructure authorised as part of the EA and any amendments thereto (A copy of the EA is attached in Appendix C - Any amendments to the EA that occur during the lifecycle of the project must be added to Appendix C).